Villanova-AI/villanova_developers/docs/villanova09/tutorials/getting-started/eks-install.md

 The value of the external URL (EXTERNAL-IP) should be available within a few minutes.
 You'll use this address for YOUR-HOST-NAME in the steps below.

 ::: tip
 NGINX is working correctly if a `404 Not Found` NGINX error page is generated when accessing `http://YOUR-HOST-NAME` from your browser.
 For a more complete test, you can [set up a simple test application](../devops/manage-nginx.md#verify-the-nginx-ingress-install) using your local `kubectl`.
-You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Entando.
+You can also [customize the NGINX ingress](../devops/manage-nginx.md#customize-the-nginx-configuration) to optimize the configuration for Villanova.
 :::

 See the [NGINX AWS Guide](https://kubernetes.github.io/ingress-nginx/deploy/#aws) and [NGINX EKS Guide](https://docs.nginx.com/nginx/deployment-guides/amazon-web-services/ingress-controller-elastic-kubernetes-services/) for more details.

-### Install the Entando Custom Resources
+### Install the Villanova Custom Resources

 1. Apply the cluster-scoped custom resource definitions (CRDs).
 This is required only once per cluster.

 <EntandoCode>kubectl apply -f https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v73 }}/dist/ge-1-1-6/namespace-scoped-deployment/cluster-resources.yaml
 </EntandoCode>

-2. Create the namespace for the Entando Application
+2. Create the namespace for the Villanova Application
 ```sh
 kubectl create namespace entando
 ```
-3. Download the `entando-operator-config` template so you can configure the [Entando Operator](../consume/entando-operator.md).
+3. Download the `entando-operator-config` template so you can configure the [Villanova Operator](../consume/entando-operator.md).

 <EntandoCode>curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/{{ $site.themeConfig.entando.fixpack.v73 }}/dist/ge-1-1-6/samples/entando-operator-config.yaml"</EntandoCode>